equinor/ert/docs/rst/manual/reference/configuration/keywords.rst

 .. _umask:
 .. topic:: UMASK

+        This feature is deprecated and will be removed in a future release.

         The `umask` is a concept used by Linux to control the permissions on newly created files.
 By default the files created by ERT will have the default permissions of your account, but by using the keyword `UMASK`